funkhaus/wordpress-theme-boilerplate/README.md

 1. Are the footers sticky?
 Should they be?
 1. Does the category/news pages have pagination or infinite scroll built out?
 1. If the design calls for a floating header on scroll, does it float correctly?
 1. Does it look consistent in Chrome, Safari and Firefox?
+What about iOS on iPhones and iPads?
+Android?

 #### Does it pass validation?